johnnyhoichuen/big2-rl/README.md

 ```
 python3 train.py --actor_device_cpu
 ```
-For more customized configuration of training, see the following optional arguments:
+For more customized configuration of training, see the following optional arguments: [TODO add the rest]
 ```
 --xpid XPID           Experiment id (default: douzero)
 --save_interval SAVE_INTERVAL
                       Time interval (in minutes) at which to save the model
---objective {adp,wp}  Use ADP or WP as reward (default: ADP)
 --actor_device_cpu    Use CPU as actor device
 --gpu_devices GPU_DEVICES
                       Which GPUs to be used for training